 PSOEA benefits may be used solely to defray educational expenses, including tuition, room and board, books, supplies, and education-related fees.
 The amount of assistance is determined by whether the student attended school as a full-time, three-quarter time, half-time, or less-than-half-time student.
 The amount of assistance is subject to change.

-In order to apply for this benefit, you must first have applied for the Public Safety Officers’ Benefit Program.
-Once that has been completed, you will need to call the PSOB Office at 888-744-6513 to discuss the requirements for receiving PSOEA benefits.
-For more information please view the following PDF from the C.O.P.S. website here.
+In order to apply for this benefit, you must first apply for the Public Safety Officers’ Benefit Program.
+For more information, please follow the instructions here.

 The State of Florida also provides financial assistance to surviving spouses and children which includes educational and insurance premium benefits.
 For more information please view the following PDF from the C.O.P.S. website here or call Florida Department of Labor, Division of Workers Compensation 800-342-1741.